- Competitive Analysis

 Why Choose Pay-Per-Click (PPC) Ads in 2018?

 Why choose PPC ads?
 Because you’re reaching the people you want to reach where and when you what to reach them.
 Display ads can be shown on specific websites that relate to your business, and search ads appear at the top of the search engine results.
+These bing and Google ads statistics should clear up any other questions about display ads:

 - Google AdWords results receive 65% of the clicks that started with buying keywords, while organic results only receive 35 percent (Craig McConnel)